-The butternut squash harissa dip is a festive bean-free dip made with roasted squash, tahini, and lightly spiced with harissa paste.
+Butternut squash dip is a festive bean-free dip made with roasted squash, tahini, and lightly spiced with harissa paste.
+Think of it as hummus minus the chickpeas, and a little bit sweet thanks to the squash.

-This butternut squash dip is a great bean-free dip for the holidays—it is perfect to add to your Thanksgiving or Holiday menu.
-It is delicious served alongside raw or roasted veggies, bread and crackers, chips, or a cheeseboard.
+It's a great alternative to hummus for the holidays — perfect to add to your Thanksgiving or Holiday menu.
+Delicious served alongside raw or roasted veggies, bread and crackers, chips, or a cheeseboard, and with a beautiful golden colour.

 Ingredients

-Most of the ingredients for this butternut squash harissa dip are easy to find and ones you probably already have in your pantry.
+Most of the ingredients for this butternut squash dip are easy to find, and you probably already have most of them in your pantry.

 Method

-Add the squash to a food processor along with the other ingredients and purée the mix until it’s smooth.
-Taste the dip and adjust its seasoning as needed.
+Step 4: purée the mix until it’s smooth.
+Taste and adjust seasoning as needed.

-You can use either a food processor or a high-speed blender (with a tamper) to puree this dip.
+- Blend with what you have: you can use either a food processor or a high-speed blender (with a tamper) to puree this dip.
+A good immersion blender can be used too.

 Recipe